asyncPranav/Obsidian/Java doubts/Doubt 15 - Method Resolution in Java - Reference vs Object Type.md

 - If **not overridden**, the **method from the reference type (parent class) is executed**.
 - **Static, private, and final methods** follow different resolution rules.

-This covers all important aspects of method resolution in Java.
-Let me know if you have any questions! 🚀